safeledger logo

 • Carry original Emirates ID or passport.

-• Some POAs (e.g. for selling property) may also require registration with the Land Department (like DLD in Dubai).
+• Some POAs (e.g. for selling property) may also require registration with the Land Department (like DLD for a POA in Dubai).

 2. If Signed Outside the UAE: